ALASKA GOAT YACHT HUNT

 2014 his 8 hunters killed 8 billies.

 Hunts take place off the mainland shoreline in southeastern Alaska.
-Charter flights out of Juneau to the boat are about $300 per hunter.
-2018 has 2 openings on the second trip October 27 to November 4 at $13,500.
+Charter flights out of Juneauto the boat are about $300 per hunter.
+2019 has 2 openings on the second trip October 27 to November 4 at $13,500.
 Prices in 2020 will increase to $14,500.
 Hunt MG907.
 MG907 Hunt Photos

 In 2016 his hunters killed around 20 billies, with one making the all time record book.
 Pretty much everyone physically capable for the hunt scored.